phal-nx/SoundcloudUpdater/README.md

 CHANGE PERMISSIONS ON YOUR FILES
 Otherwise credentials will be publicly visible by just navigating to it

+Optional: Add to crontab to run regularly to have this be a reoccuring daily / weekly script

 Todo: Implement encryption on the credentials file so it's not plaintext, should be pretty straightforward